 🪴 1.
 Watering: less is more

 Fungus gnats love moist soil – a true wellness area for their larvae.
-So: let the top layer of soil dry out well before you water again.
+So: Let the top layer of soil dry well before watering again.
 That alone slows them down a lot.

 🟡 2.
-Yellow boards: The disco trap for mosquitoes
+Yellow sticky traps: The disco trap for gnats

-Hard to believe, but: The little flyers are totally into yellow.
-Stick a yellow board into the ground – the sticky thing works wonders.
-It catches the adult mosquitoes before they lay new eggs.
+Hard to believe, but: The little flyers totally love yellow.
+Stick a yellow sticky trap in the soil – the sticky thing works wonders.
+It catches the adult gnats before they lay new eggs.

-Sounds like sci-fi, but it's pure nature: SF nematodes (Steinernema feltiae) are tiny roundworms that specifically eat the larvae of fungus gnats.
+Sounds like sci-fi, but it's pure nature: SF nematodes (Steinernema feltiae) are tiny roundworms that specifically eat fungus gnat larvae.
 Simply apply with the watering water – and the micro-army gets to work.
 Super effective, completely non-toxic.

 ☕ 4.
 Home remedies with humor (and effect)